Russia-Ukraine War: What to know about the war in Ukraine

 Worries are growing that Russia’s invasion of Ukraine will upend already tight supplies of oil.
 Russia is one of the world’s largest energy producers, with prices surging even further by the possibility the U.S. might bar crude imports from Russia.

-A growing number of multinational businesses have cut Russia off from vital financial services, technology and a variety of consumer products in response to Western economic sanctions and global outrage over the war.
-Among those suspending services in Russia due to sanctions is Netflix, the popular streaming service.
+A growing number of multinational businesses have cut Russia off from vital financial services, technology and a variety of consumer products in response to Western economic sanctions.
+Among those suspending services in Russia is Netflix, the popular streaming service.

-In the Middle East, the war in Ukraine is magnifying divisions in the region following Moscow's role in recent years in the war in Syria and among militant factions in Lebanon, Iraq and Yemen where ally, Iran, has influence.
+In the Middle East, the war in Ukraine is magnifying divisions in the region following Moscow's role in recent years in the war in Syria.
+Russia has support among militant factions in Lebanon, Iraq and Yemen where ally, Iran, has influence.

 Despite countries sending weapons and military equipment to Ukrainian forces fighting the Russians, Western countries have rejected Ukrainian calls to impose a no-fly zone over the country.
 There are concerns such a move would risk dramatically escalating the conflict.